 Lobular breast cancer

-Our latest webinar all about lobular breast cancer.
-This webinar covers what it is, what diagnosis might look like, and how it is treated.
+This webinar is all about lobular breast cancer.
+It covers what it is, what diagnosis might look like, and how it is treated.

 Invasive lobular carcinoma is a cancer that has spread from the breast lobules into surrounding tissue.
 It is the second most common type of breast cancer, occurring in 10-15% of all cases.
 It may be multifocal (found in more than one place in the breast) and is sometimes found in both breasts.